abhishekpnaik05/abhishekpnaik05/README.md

 ## 🧑‍💻 About Me

-💼 Currently working as a **React Inter** at **Codemodulo Technologies**, contributing to dynamic frontend development and real-world projects.
+💼 Currently working as a **React Intern** at **Codemodulo Technologies**, contributing to dynamic frontend development and real-world projects.
 🎓 Computer Science and Engineering student with a passion for building smart, scalable solutions.
 🌐 Interested in full-stack development, UI/UX design, and real-time web applications.
 💡 Enjoys solving problems through clean code and intuitive user interfaces.